In Memory of Civilian Conservation Corps Personnel

 In the 20th century, Ramsey County continued to grow and diversify.
 It played a critical role in World War II as the site of the Twin Cities Army Ammunition Plant, which produced munitions for the war effort.
 The county also faced challenges, including racial tensions and urban decay in certain areas.
 Today, Ramsey County remains a vibrant urban area with a diverse population and a strong economy, characterized by its thriving arts and culture scene, high-quality education, and numerous recreational opportunities.

-This timeline provides a condensed summary of the historical journey of Ramsey County, Minnesota.
+This timeline provides a concise overview of the key events in the history of Ramsey County, Minnesota.

 • 1849 - Ramsey County is established in Minnesota Territory